jts307/TinySearchEngine/common/README.md

  *      pointer to the webpage type on success and NULL on any error.
  * */
 webpage_t *webpageLoad(const char *pageDir, int id);

+/* Takes a document id and a pageDirectory and returns the url of the document
+ * specified by the document id.
+ * parameters:
+ *      pageDir- pointer to a string of the path of a directory
+ *      id - the number name of a file within the pageDir
+ * returns:
+ *      A string containing the url within the specified document.
+*/
+const char *getPageURL(const char *pageDir, int id);
 ```

 ### Assumptions